darwinai/pl-covidnet/README.rst

 Here are 3 optional parameters to specify the location of AI model and the default value is on the right

---weightspath : "../COVID-Net/models/COVIDNet-CXR-Large"
+--weightspath: "../COVID-Net/models/COVIDNet-CXR-Large"

---metaname      : "model.meta"
+--metaname: "model.meta"

---ckptname      : "model-8485"
+--ckptname: "model-8485"